Unbiasing Fermionic Quantum Monte Carlo with a Quantum Computer: Experimental Implementation via Shadow Tomography

 \subsection{Classical Post-processing for Wavefunction Overlaps}

 In the previous section, we described how we can use shadow tomography to estimate overlaps of the form $\Braket{\phi | \Psi_T}$ by evaluating the expression in \eq{shadow_tomo_estimator}, \(2(2^N + 1) \mathbb{E}_k \Big[ \bra{\phi} U_k^\dagger \ketbra{b_k} U_k \ket{0} \Big]\), where the $U_k$ are Clifford circuits and $b_k$ are computational basis states.
 We explained how these estimates can be made using a modest number of experimental repetitions, even for a large collection of different \(\ket{\phi_i}\).
 However, we have not yet described the classical post-processing required to perform this estimation.
 This section addresses this aspect of our experiment and explains how the approach we took for our implementation of QC-AFQMC in practice involves an exponentially scaling step.
-We will utilize the fact that overlaps stabilizer states (including basis states) can be efficiently computed classically using the Gottesman-Knill theorem.\cite{Gottesman1996-yg,Aaronson2004-yb} For instance, the terms \(\mel{b_k}{U_k}{0}\) can be efficiently calculated for any Clifford circuit \(U_k\).
-Therefore, we can just focus on computing \(\mel{\phi}{U_k^\dagger}{b_k}\).
+We will utilize the fact that overlap between stabilizer states (including basis states) can be efficiently computed classically using the Gottesman-Knill theorem.\cite{Gottesman1996-yg,Aaronson2004-yb} For instance, the terms \(\mel{b_k}{U_k}{0}\) can be efficiently calculated for any Clifford circuit \(U_k\).
+Therefore, we can just focus on computing \(\mel{\phi}{U_k^\dagger}{b_k}\) to evaluate the expression in \eq{shadow_tomo_estimator}.